 Teaching and facilitating learning, the assessment of learning and the evaluation of teaching are in practice closely linked.
 This module builds on content from the first module, CPD4454 Teaching and Learning in the Clinical Context.
-It provides the opportunity for participants to examine the different forms of assessment they use in their profession; and the different means by which they evaluate their teaching and learning facilitation.
+It provides the opportunity for participants to examine the different forms of assessment and the different means by which they evaluate their teaching and learning facilitation they use in their profession.

 Who is this module for?

 Prospective participants are expected to be experienced professionals in their speciality, with some responsibility for clinical education.
-This might include the supervision of students' practice placements; the assessment of students, trainees or junior staff performing clinical skills; formal teaching sessions for students, trainees or junior staff etc. In addition, they should have a broad understanding of major theories of learning and teaching; an understanding of principles underpinning the process of planning and designing teaching and learning in the clinical context; and should be able to critically reflect on teaching and learning facilitation issues in their professional practice.
+This might include the supervision of students related to professional practice, clinical skill development or assessment processes.
+Teaching in clinical practice may involve formal or informal teaching methods.
+Level of student supervised may be undergraduate, postgraduate, junior staff, or similar.
+In addition, they should have a broad understanding of major theories of learning and teaching; an understanding of principles underpinning the process of planning and designing teaching and learning in the clinical context; and should be able to critically reflect on teaching and learning facilitation issues in their professional practice.

-The required knowledge and skills would all be satisfactorily evidenced by completion of module CPD 4454 (or its equivalent).
+The required knowledge and skills would all be evidenced by achievement of module CPD4454 (or its equivalent).

 What are the key aims of the programme?

 The module continues the theme of reflective learning, introduced earlier in the programme.
 At the same time participants will be gaining experience in both observing teaching and being observed as teachers.

 - Review and critically analyse theories which inform both assessment and evaluation in the wider higher education context.

 - Apply these theories to actual practice within the clinical context.